-You want to thicken the stew slightly.
+You want to thicken the stew slightly near the end of the cooking time.
 Using a paste of flour and butter is a great way to do this.
 You don’t get any lumps and you aren’t watering down the flavour.
-The butter adds a richness and shine to the finished dish.
+The butter adds a richness and shine to the juice too.
 Just drop in a few spoonfuls of the paste and let it simmer another half hour or so.
 It should be perfect.

 Serve over mashed potatoes, garnish with fresh parsley and add a green vegetable to balance the colour and richness.

 The meat falls off the bones so you don’t have to work hard for a perfect bite.

 A very similar dish is made with beef and is called Beef Bourguignon.
 Another favourite in our house.